International Centre for Human Rights and Democratic Development: Closure

-In April 2012, the Canadian government announced that it was closing down R&D and would transfer the organization's functions to the Department of Foreign Affairs and International Trade.
+In April 2012, the Canadian government announced that it would close R&D and transfer the organization's functions to the Department of Foreign Affairs and International Trade.
 It stated that the closure was due to the controversies surrounding the agency.

 Foreign Affairs Minister John Baird said, "For some time, the many challenges of the International Centre for Human Rights and Democratic Development, also known as Rights & Democracy, have been well publicized.
 It is time to put these past challenges behind us and move forward."

 Presidents

 Rights & Democracy's chief executive was its president, appointed by the government.
 Seven presidents held office during the organization's history: